Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceWaterways & Vessels.
 A significant historical year for this entry is 1871.

 Location.
 54° 36.393′ N, 5° 54.68′ W. Marker is in Belfast, Northern Ireland.
-Marker is on Queens Road, on the left when traveling north.
+It is on Queens Road, on the left when traveling north.
 Part of the Titanic Belfast complex.
 Touch for map.
 Marker is at or near this postal address: Hamilton Dock, Belfast, Northern Ireland BT3 9DT, United Kingdom.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Dockside: A Hive of Activity (here, next to this marker); Hamilton Dock: Refurbishment and Restoration (here, next to this marker); Keel Blocks (here, next to this marker); On Board SS Nomadic (a few steps from this marker); Features of the Dock (a few steps from this marker); Operating the [Hamilton] Dock (a few steps from this marker); Nomadic in Hamilton Dock (a few steps from this marker); 1908 Harland and Wolff Shipyard (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: The Dockside: A Hive of Activity (here, next to this marker); Hamilton Dock: Refurbishment and Restoration (here, next to this marker); Keel Blocks (here, next to this marker); On Board SS Nomadic (a few steps from this marker); Features of the Dock (a few steps from this marker); Operating the [Hamilton] Dock (a few steps from this marker); Nomadic in Hamilton Dock (a few steps from this marker); 1908 Harland and Wolff Shipyard (a few steps from this marker).
 Touch for a list and map of all markers in Belfast.

 Also see . . .

 1. The Hamilton Graving Dock.
-(Submitted on June 17, 2019, by William Fischer, Jr. of Scranton, Pennsylvania.)
+(Submitted on June 17, 2019, by William Fischer, Jr. of Reynoldsburg, Ohio.)

 2. Shipbuilding in Belfast.
-(Submitted on June 17, 2019, by William Fischer, Jr. of Scranton, Pennsylvania.)
+(Submitted on June 17, 2019, by William Fischer, Jr. of Reynoldsburg, Ohio.)

 Bigger Ships and Bigger Docks Marker (back) image.
 Click for full size.

-Photographed By William Fischer, Jr., May 14, 2019
+Photographed by William Fischer, Jr., May 14, 2019

 2. Bigger Ships and Bigger Docks Marker (back)